kojiro5150/phdss-instructions/innovation.md

   - **Context Translation** — appears EXACTLY ONCE in the output.
 Do not repeat this section.
 If Context Translation content has already been written earlier in the output under any heading, do not open the section again at the end.
+    After Context Translation is complete, write **Fragility Signals** next.
+    Do not open a second Context Translation block anywhere in the output.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of output,
     matched by parseDashboard() regex.